devlaming/mgreml/README.md

 #### A further example of estimating factor structures

-As indicated previously, the genetic components of the traits in truth follow the block structure shown in `block_model.txt`, where there at two blocks of five traits, where each block has its own genetic factors, ensuring genetic correlations within each block and no genetic correlation between the blocks.
+As indicated previously, the genetic components of the traits in truth follow the block structure shown in `block_model.txt`, where there at two blocks of five traits, where each block has its own block-specific genetic factors, ensuring genetic correlations within each block and no genetic correlation between the blocks.

-Thus, an interesting sequence of analysis would be to formulate three models.
+Thus, an interesting sequence of analyses would be to estimate and compare three models.
 Model I: no genetic variance at all, Model II: a genetic factor model in accordance with `block_model.txt`, and Model III: a saturated genetic factor model.
 In all three models we then assume the environmental model is saturated.

 First, let's compare Model I (restricted) and Model II (main) using the following `mgreml` command: